Specialist Certificate in Cold Chain Management (Pharmaceuticals & Medical Devices) … SFC eligible

 After the course, I am able to understand the key aspects of cold chain management and also I am more confident to attend to customer enquiries with a much better clarity.

-Unnikrishna Menon Sreekanth, Assistance General Manager, C. Pte Ltd
+Unnikrishna Menon Sreekanth, Assistant General Manager, C. Pte Ltd

 Objectives